helix-editor/helix/README.md

 | Linux / MacOS        | `ln -s $PWD/runtime ~/.config/helix/runtime`     |

 Starting with Windows Vista you can also create symbolic links on Windows.
-Note that this requires elevated priviliges - i.e. PowerShell or Cmd must be run as administrator.
+Note that this requires elevated privileges - i.e. PowerShell or Cmd must be run as administrator.

 **PowerShell:**